GoogleCloudPlatform/cloud-opensource-java/RELEASING.md

 ## Merge PR to increment version at the last step

-Merge the PR created for the branch created by "scripts/prepare_release.sh".
+After finishing the upload to Maven Central, merge the PR created for the branch created by "scripts/prepare_release.sh".
+This increments the version in master.